tradle/models/README.md

 ### editCols

-restricts the set of properties that are displayed to the user in edit mode.
+optional, restricts the set of properties that are displayed to the user in edit mode.
 The order defines the order in which properties are displayed.

 ### inlined